The Men of the Endurance Expedition

 There are many tales of how many people applied to join Shackleton on this expedition and how keen and eager to go many of them were.
 Then as now for Antarctic expeditions, the majority were inexperienced or unsuited to the job they were applying for or both.
 While for some positions, there were many takers, for others there were hardly any, just a single qualified applicant who in some cases may have had to be cajoled into applying.
 Shackleton ended up therefore with a very mixed crew, from the capable who were ready to await and diligently respond to orders, to others, who while capable of doing their own job, were prepared to question or cast doubt on decisions made or were potential agitators.
 All of the men proved themselves in the end though it was a difficult journey in all respects.
 It is Shackleton himself who comes through as being the force that held it all together.

 Ernest H. Shackleton - Expedition Leader (40)

 "Scott for scientific method, Amundsen for speed and efficiency but when disaster strikes and all hope is gone, get down on your knees and pray for Shackleton."

 Frank Wild - Second in Command (41)

-The unknown giant of the Heroic Age of Antarctic Exploration.
+The less known giant of the Heroic Age of Antarctic Exploration.
 Frank Wild played a significant role in several of the most important expeditions, being on board when the Discovery sailed for McMurdo Sound in 1901 so heralding the start of 20 years of epic exploration and adventure.
 No one else was so involved and no other explorer spent so long in Antarctica.

 Frank Worsley - Captain (42)